applewoodsmokedham/metagraph/memory-bank/projectbrief.md

 - Improved error handling throughout the application
 - Added validation to ensure required methods exist before calling them
 - Implemented proxy pattern for handling missing functionality
+- Implemented AlkanesBalanceExplorer for viewing token balances by address
+- Added token image retrieval functionality using the simulate method
+- Enhanced the transformAlkanesResponse function to include tokenId for image fetching

 This comprehensive project brief provides the technical context needed for effective debugging, modifications, and extensions to the METHANE project.